We – by ‘we’ I mean us, as in me and you readers and writers – had a bit of a reputation.

 Or more specifically, mine.
 See, I don’t speak well for daddies at large.
 Other daddies watch golf and use electric trimmers.
 They collect can koozies and stand around in garages with the neighbors and say things in really loud booming voices.

-I watch old NFL highlights and use a nose-hair trimmer on occassion.
+I watch old NFL highlights and use a nose-hair trimmer on occasion.
 I collect Stormtroopers, and stand around in the woods by myself and wonder where my golf disc landed and mutter bad words under my breath.

 I’m quite classy with my indulgences, though.